ffeast/trading-calendar/README.md

 Structure
 =========
-There are .json files (so far only single file though) in the root folder that are supported manually and can be used from any programming environment.
+There are .json files (so far only a single file though) in the root folder that are supported manually and can be used from any programming environment.
-There're also generators that can convert the json file into any other format - so far only .lua not to bring in a heavy json parser into .lua bots
+There're also generators that can convert the json file into any other format - so far only .lua not to bring in a heavy json parser into .lua bots.
 There's also a helper .lua library ./lua/calendar.lua build around the data to allow for even easier work with trading dates in lua

 Next steps